Last month, we hosted a pop-up dinner at my beloved coworking studio, Social House, in Lake Worth.

 vanilla bean pavlova, mango curd, coconut lime sorbet, caramelized bananas

-The next event will be held either October 5 or 6 with Chef Pushkar Marathe, formerly of Meat Market.
+The next event will be held October 5 with Chef Pushkar Marathe, formerly of Meat Market.
 It will be an Indian feast of modernized Indian gourmet food.
 It’s also my birthday, so please come and party with me!